 About

 I’m a tenure-track Assistant Professor at Case Western Reserve University, in the Department of Computer and Data Sciences.
-Before joining CWRU, I was a Postdoctoral Researcher at Carnegie Mellon University, where I worked with Dr. Eunsuk Kang in the Institute for Software Research (ISR).
-I received my Ph.D. in Computer Science from Iowa State University (ISU) under the supervision of Dr. Hridesh Rajan.
+Before joining CWRU, I was a Postdoctoral Researcher at Carnegie Mellon University in the Institute for Software Research (ISR).
+I received my Ph.D. in Computer Science from Iowa State University (ISU).
 For my dissertation, I worked on verifying and reasoning algorithmic fairness in ML pipeline.

 My research interests are broadly at the intersection of Software Engineering (SE) and AI, focusing on engineering responsible AI systems.
-I’m currently working on formal verification and design of fairness and safety of AI systems.
+I adopt both formal and empirical approaches to achieve safety and robustness through analysis of software abstractions and their implementations.

 [For prospective students] I’m seeking multiple self-motivated students (Ph.D. and M.S.) to join my research group.
 If you are interested, please email me your CV and unofficial transcripts.